-- Humana's predictive model is based on claims history and analytics and used to determine the risk and intervention levels necessary to channel the member to the appropriate level of coordination. - The mDAT, a scored and weighted assessment tool, produces a clinically sound snapshot at time or profile of the member's health status.
-The mDAT provides an overall risk score which, when combined with the predictive model score, is used to direct interventions targeted to impactable concerns.
+- Humana's predictive model is based on claims history and analytics, which are used to determine the risk and intervention levels necessary to channel the member to the appropriate level of coordination. - The mDAT, a scored and weighted assessment tool, produces a clinically sound snapshot of the member's health status.
+The mDAT provides an overall risk score, which when combined with the predictive model score, is used to direct interventions.